Traditional Nursing B.S. Program

 You will be prepared to engage in nursing practice that is responsible, accountable, safe, ethical, holistic, technologically advanced, scholarly, therapeutic, cost-effective, culturally sensitive, collaborative, innovative, and outcome-oriented.

-On average, 90.12% of Fisher nursing graduates pass the NCLEX-RN (National Council Licensure Examination) on their first attempt as compared to the New York state average of 80.6%.
+In 2015, 91.7% of Fisher nursing graduates passed the NCLEX-RN (National Council Licensure Examination) on their first attempt as compared to the New York state average of 80.6%.

 Nursing Alumni Spotlight

 Care Manager, Bay Creek Medical Group

 "I'm so happy I chose Fisher for a nursing degree.
 The professors are amazing educators with a passion for what they do.
 The clinical experiences were relevant and eye-opening, and the classes were engaging.
 It's an amazing program."